fed1k/PokeApi/README.md

 # KanbanBoard

-> In this project I build a mobile and desktop version of a website, using what I learned in HTML and CSS.
+> In this project, we practice everything we have learned in Webpack and APIs.

 ## Built With